fiatconnect/specification/fiatconnect-api.md

 Some non-200s may be recovered from by modifying the transfer parameters; others may not be, e.g., for those caused by geos where transfers are completely unsupported.

-#### 3.4.1.1. `GET /quote/in`
+#### 3.4.1.1. `POST /quote/in`

-The `GET /quote/in` endpoint is used to retrieve quotes used for transfers in to crypto from fiat currencies.
+The `POST /quote/in` endpoint is used to retrieve quotes used for transfers in to crypto from fiat currencies.
 In addition to returning quote information, it also returns the permissable types of KYC that a user must have on file to initiate the corresponding transfer, as well as the fiat account types that are allowed to be used for the transfer.